sl4m/skim.cc/_posts/2010-06-12-8th-light-office.markdown

 end
 {% endhighlight %}

-Here is the RSpec tests for HumanPlayer
+Here are the RSpec tests for HumanPlayer.

 {% highlight ruby %}
 # human_player_spec.rb